fintanr/kernel-company/README.md

 # Kernel Commits to Stockprice Analysis

-During a recent conversation about what influences a companys performance I pondered if the level of kernel commits has any discernable relationship to stockprice.
+During a recent conversation about what influences a companys performance I pondered a question: "does the level of kernel commits have any discernable relationship to a companies stockprice?"

 An interesting question?
 Well I thought it was interesting enough to do some further analysis as a fun exercise.
 We selected a number of publicly listed companies who contribute code relatively frequently to the Linux kernel for our analysis.

 ## Findings